VERITAS-Observatory/V2DL3/README.md

   There are two modes:
       1) Single file mode
-          When --fifle_par is invoked, the path to the stage5 file and the corresponding effective area should be provided.
+          When --file_pair is invoked, the path to the stage5 file and the corresponding effective area should be provided.
 The <output> argument is then the resulting fits file name.
       2) File list mode